AGO061/BuckshotRouletteModLoader/README.md

 ## Currently supported features
 - Basic mod support: allows to load custom mod zips to a mods folder in the same directory as the game.
 - Normal fix: Fixed normals from the [GDRE Tools](https://github.com/bruvzg/gdsdecomp) decomp of the game.
+- Default render pipeline: This version uses the Forward+ renderer by default (unlike the absolutely illegal web and mobile ports)

 ## Advantages for users and developers
 - Easy installation of mods